 Wrapping it up: The best way to minimize both dietary cholesterol and saturated fat intake, is to keep your portions of lean meat, skinless poultry, and fish to about 6oz daily.
 Use only nonfat or low fat dairy foods.
 Use vegetable and olive oil for cooking and dressings, avoid saturated fatty foods.

-There are two main types of potentially harmful dietary fat — fat that is mostly saturated and fat that contains trans fat:
+There are two main types of harmful dietary fat, Saturated and fat that contains Trans fat: